watts-dev/watts/doc/source/index.rst

         :text-align: center
         :link: https://github.com/watts-dev/watts/tree/development/examples

-        Once you're acquianted with the basics of watts, check out our examples that illustrate a variety of use cases.
+        Once you're acquainted with the basics of watts, check out our examples that illustrate a variety of use cases.